 If you are having guests stay from out of town many of our villages offer affordable short term rental options so they can be close to you for the duration of their stay.

 Pets are welcome at our villages although, to ensure the comfort and security of all our residents, they are subject to the approval of the Village Manager.

 St Ives insure the buildings and all common areas, however residents are advised to take out contents insurance.
 All other personal insurance, such as health insurance, is the responsibility of our residents.

 Yes, absolutely.
 The facilities can be booked out for almost any occasion, you will just be required to clean up after the party!

-Depending on the Village, our homes are occupied on a ‘lease for life’ basis, or as part of a strata arrangement, so you will not own your home outright.
+Depending on the Village, our homes are occupied on a ‘lease for life’ basis, or you may own a strata title.
 All details of these arrangements can be found in your contract, or are available from your Sales Consultant.
-There are pros to both arrangement.

 Don’t worry, this is a common concern for many people.
-The good news is that all our villages have a Work Shed where you can store your tools and continue your handiwork.
-These are some of the best used spaces in our villages, so you may even find yourself picking up more skills after you move in.
+The good news is that most of our villages have a Work Shed where you can store your tools and continue your handiwork.
+These are some of the best used spaces in these villages, so you may even find yourself picking up more skills after you move in.

 All complaints should be directed to the Village Manager, who will address it as soon as possible.
 As a resident, you also have the option of raising any concerns through the Resident’s Committee, or directly with St Ives management if that is more appropriate.
 All complaints are heard and actioned.

 If you’re worried about downsizing why not follow this as a guide: